Garlic-rw/Common-Longest-Bytes/README.md

 - the length of the strand
 - the file names where the largest strand appears
 - the offset where the strand appears in each file

+To run this program locally, please put the binary files under the /samples directory.